airportyh/bff/README.md

 Browserify Friend
 ======================

-Browserify Friend (BFF) makes it as if browserify was built into the browser.
+Browserify Friend (BFF) - it is as if browserify was built into the browser.

 ## Install